ZachAttack4321/CAN-Testing/README.md

 Just a dude tryna reinvent the wheel and experiment with CAN protocols for experience

-Built using Platformio in Visual Studio Code
+Built using Platformio in Visual Studio Code, using the Adafruit Circuit Playground Classic

-AVR-Libc library found here: https://github.com/avrdudes/avr-libc